me2d09/minischool/_talks/tkacz.md

 ---
-  title: "Investigation of magnetic properties through neutron grating interferometry (nGI)"
+  title: "Visualisation of residual stress induced changes of magnetic flux using neutron grating interferometry (nGI)"
   presenter: Paul Tkacz
-  order:
+  order: 1
-  time:
+  time: 14:05
   year: 2024
 ---
-We apply neutron grating interferometry (nGI) as a unique tool, to understand the relation of induced stresses through embossing and hot rolling to the altered local magnetic flux of nonoriented electrical steel (NOES).
+Using neutron grating interferometry (nGI) as a unique tool, to understand the relation between altered magnetic flux and induced residual stresses by embossing of nonoriented  electrical steel (NOES).
+This may help to create novel electrical drive systems.
-A deeper understanding of this relation will enable us to build a better model and knowledge of nonuniform manufactured NOES sheets'
-time-dependent magnetic material properties in electromagnetic applications.